If

 must be worn by the driver and all passengers

 at all times.
-And if you’re travelling with
+And if you’re travelling

-travelling in an approved car or booster
+they’re travelling in an approved car

-seat.
+or booster seat.

 Speeds and distances on road signs appear